Frank Lloyd Wright in 5 buildings

 1910: Robie House (Chicago, Illinois)

-In 1909, Frank Lloyd Wright abandoned his wife and six children.
+In 1909, Frank Lloyd Wright left his wife and six children.
 In Europe, he met his lover, Martha "Mama" Cheney, who had left her American husband to join him.

 In Germany, Wright arranged publication of the Wasmuth Portfolio, 100 lithographs of his work to date.
 This was a revelation to the first generation of European modern architects.
 Work is said to have stopped for a day in the Berlin office of Peter Behrens, where the architect's young assistants, Ludwig Mies van der Rohe, Walter Gropius and Le Corbusier, pored over a first edition.